socialvibe/truex-ctv-web-reference-app/README.md

 # Overview

+For an initial introduction on how to integrate the true[X] SDK into a web application, please refer to the [Getting Started](./GETTING_STARTED.md) guide.

-This project contains sample source code that demonstrates how to integrate true[X]'s CTV Web ad renderer.
+This project contains sample source code that demonstrates an example integration of true[X]'s CTV Web ad renderer.
 This further exemplifies the needed logic to manage true[X] opt-in flows (choice cards) as fully stitched into the video stream.

-For a more detailed integration guide, please refer to the []CTV Web Integration documentation](https://github.com/socialvibe/truex-ctv-web-integration) on github.com.
+For a more detailed integration guide, please refer to the [CTV Web Integration documentation](https://github.com/socialvibe/truex-ctv-web-integration) on github.com.

 # Implementation Details